By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Should you ever get a good night’s sleep, make sure you pick up where you left off worrying the night before.
 Mentally healthy people can set aside their worries and engage in work and play and positive social relationships with others.

 Some people come to view anxiety as their best friend.
-Their hope is that by worrying enough, they might be able to prevent something bad happening.
+Their hope is that by worrying enough, they might be able to prevent something bad from happening.
 If you’ve adopted this thought, you’re likely to find that even when the danger is past, after being able to do something enjoyable with others, as soon as you can, you will pick your worries back up and cuddle them tightly.

 Stay angry to grow anxieties.